anichrome/SelfDrivingCarND-BehavioralCloning/README.md

 ### Result Video

 This is an excerpt of the autonomous driving on track one.
-The resuting images are stored in the folder run2 and the video file is named video.mp4
+The resuting video file is named video.mp4

 ![Autonomous Driving][video_autonomous_driving]